 - Product quality recalls – if something goes wrong, there’s often no choice but to issue a product recall for safety reasons.
 These happen relatively regularly in categories like food, children’s toys, electrical goods and cars.
 They can affect quality perceptions and put customers off buying again.

 - Negligent or risky behaviour that impacts customers – examples include oil tankers running aground, or financial institutions crashing such as in the GFC crisis of 2007/08.

 However, company reputation issues usually go beyond creative work.
-Creative work can have short-term impacts on your reputation, but customers have short-memories on creative work.
+Creative work can have a short-term reputation impact, but customers have short memories about creative work.

 What the leadership team should focus on is not just protecting the company reputation, but enhancing it.
 They should make sure the creative work reflects the values of the company.

 So, it’s clear why you need to involve different functions in the creative approval process.
 Prevent legal issues.
 Ensure brand and customer consistency.
 Manage the company reputation.
 Clear business benefits.

 But that doesn’t make the process any easier.
 There are several challenges you need to work though to pull these different opinions together to get an approval.

 Challenge 1 - The best creative work pushes boundaries